 The AIDS Drug Assistance Program (ADAP) provides access to medications for people infected with HIV.

 CAREAssist is Oregon's version of ADAP.
 CAREAssist helps people living with HIV or AIDS pay for medication and other medical care expenses.
 We are not health insurance, but we help individuals maintain and utilize health insurance by paying for insurance premiums, doctor visit copays and medication copays.
-It is our hope that by providing CAREAssist services, Oregonians living with HIV/AIDS are empowered to effectively manage their HIV disease and improve their overall health and quality of life.

 Am I eligible?